kelu124/echomods/Worklog.md

 * Received a 12V alim, the PRUDAQ, and pushed the issue with Silent onto github.
 Ongoing !

+#### 2016-08-04 Soon off

+* Working on the [finance file](https://github.com/kelu124/echomods/blob/master/include/Finance.md) --> still work to do !
+* Worked on the [doc-test script](https://github.com/kelu124/echomods/blob/master/doc/) to automatize the results of modules documentation tests -- [see an example with an error](https://github.com/kelu124/echomods/blob/master/example_fail.md)

 uControllers and other stuff